Sahhimanshu7/Sahhimanshu7/README.md

-- 👋 Hello, I am Himanshu Sah from Nepal.
+- 👋 Hello, I am Himanshu Sah.
 I am studing bachelor of computer engineering in the University of Akron.
 - 👀 I am interested in full stack development.
 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on websites